allardjun/Math227C/README.md

 9. [TO BE RELEASED] High-dimensional data / Microbiome

-10. [TO BE RELEASED] Bootstrap / Cox proportional hazards on liver disease data
+10. [TO BE RELEASED] Bootstrap / Proportional hazards on liver disease data

 11. [TO BE RELEASED] Flat priors / Chemical kinetics